src-d/blog/content/post/go-git-v4.md

 ## what's new?

-A year and almost 800 commits have passed since `go-git v3.2.0` was released, our amazing contributors have really been very busy.
-But all of this effort was worth it and the results definitely show.
+A year and almost 800 commits have passed since `go-git v3.2.0` was released, our 55 amazing contributors have really been very busy.
+But all of this effort was worth it and it definitely shows.

 Many (really [many](https://github.com/src-d/go-git/releases/tag/v4.0.0-rc1))
-new features have been added to `go-git`, but our favorites are:
+new features have been added to `go-git`. `go-git` has gone from providing just some useful features to all the common used git functionalities.

-- TODO

-In addition to all of these new features *many* bugs were fixed and tests added.
+It is now a real alternative to shelling out `git`!

 ### moving to Apache v2